If you like history and archeology, Antalya is an ideal destination for you.

 Antalya is one of the cities with the best public transportation in Turkey.

-efficient and comfortable streetcar (AntRay) that surrounds the Kaleiçi district and also reaches other strategic points, such as the beaches, the airport and even the bus station.
+Although it does not have a Metro, it does have a efficient and comfortable streetcar (AntRay) that surrounds the Kaleiçi district and also reaches other strategic points, such as the beaches, the airport and even the bus station.

 For those who prefer private transport, there are numerous cabs available throughout the city, which cover the central streets but also the farthest beaches.